vaersaagod/muxmate/README.md

 #### Object-fitted Mux videos

-Styling `<mux-video>` is generally straight-forward, one exception being object-fitting, since `object-fit` needs to be applied to the actual `<video>` element, which we can't access because it's nested in the web component's shadow DOM.
+Styling `<mux-video>` is generally straight-forward.
+One exception is object-fitting, since `object-fit` needs to be applied to the actual `<video>` element – which can't be accessed as it's nested in the web component's shadow DOM.

-By default, Mux videos are object-fitted using `object-fit: contain`. **To change the object-fit value, the following CSS vars must be used:**
+By default, Mux videos are object-fitted using `object-fit: contain`. **To change the object-fit value, the following CSS vars can be used:**

 ```
 --media-object-fit